Twonker

 Minimal Configuration

 In the Projucer application from the menubar, navigate to File, then Global Paths.
-From here you can configure:
+From here you can specify the top-level directory of the JUCE source code folder.
+This allows JUCE to manage the libary files within The Twonker project.

 Upgrading JUCE